SFTtech/openage/doc/nyan/engine types.md

 Open nyan implementation questions:

-1. How do we say in Nyan, that a Towncenter attack depends on how many people are inside the building?
-2. What about the building 'Ability' to carry units? will this lead to recursive references?
-3. How do we reference hooks from Nyan/create new hooks in mods?

-  -> If the {Towncenter,Castle} has certain damage, contained units need to leave.

-  -> A relict in a Church leads to increasing gold.
 4. How do we add new animations?

   -> How would a mod add a new relict-like object that can be carried (the animation)? can we describe composition of frames?
 How is it done by the original game?

-  -> We need a unified way/member-name to add a new animation to an 'Ability'
+  -> We need a unified way/member-name to add a new animation to an 'Ability' -> let the ability inherit from 'Animation'

   -> animations are stored in one big picture (or allow one file per frame?).
 How do we tell where in the picture is which frame?
 How can you tell to mirror a frame?
 5. Of what type are the ingame objects, that don't move and give ressources? goldmine, fish, dead deer?
 How are deer and dead deer connected?

 Mod questions:

-1. Adding new units/buildungs: There are only blue units in the original assets.
-How does the engine now, what part of a frame needs new color?